pablotrinidad/cci/README.md

 ./cci -src myImage.jpg -mask myMask.png -s -out myOutputFile.png
 ```

+## Package structure

+* `cmd` is a command line interface that read input files and parses them into Golang's `image` pgk abstractions.
+* `alg` is a package that deals with `image` objects and run segmentation algorithms.

 ## Results

 | Source Image   |                Segmentation result           | CCI           |